plone/training/mastering-plone/dexterity_2.rst

     >>> (Pdb) brain.speaker
     u'David Glick'

-We now can use the new indexes to improve the ``talklistview`` so we don't have to *wake up* the objects any more.
+We now can use the new indexes to improve the ``talklistview`` so we don't have to *wake up* the objects anymore.
 Instead we use the brains' new attributes.

 .. code-block:: python